grodansparadis/vscp-doc-spec/class2.level1.information1.md

-# Class=20 (0x14) - Information
+# Class=532 (0x0214) - Class2 Level I Information

-    CLASS1.INFORMATION
+    CLASS2.LEVEL1.INFORMATION1

 ## Description

-Most of the events below have an index parameter that can be used to indicate which of several SECO (sensor/control) units on a node originated the event.
-Set to zero if the node only control one item.
+This class mirrors the [CLASS1.INFORMATION](./class1.information.md) class but use a different data format with a GUID stored in the first 16 bytes of the data followed by the standard data thus offset with 16-bytes.

+See [CLASS2.PROTOCOL1](./class2.protocol1.md) for more information on the data format.
 ## Type=0 (0x00) - General event
-    VSCP_TYPE_INFORMATION_GENERAL
-General Event.
+    VSCP_TYPE_INFORMATION_GENERALGeneral Event.
 ----

 ## Type=1 (0x01) - Button
-    VSCP_TYPE_INFORMATION_BUTTON
-A button has been pressed/released.
+    VSCP_TYPE_INFORMATION_BUTTONA button has been pressed/released.

  | Data byte | Description                                                                                                                                                        |
  | :---------: | -----------                                                                                                                                                        |